alden-sprackling/alden-sprackling/README.md

 ---

-## Practicum Project: On The Spot - The Categories Game
+## Practicum Project: On The Spot - The Categories Game (server is currently down)

 A fun and challenging game where players test their "intelligence" and quick thinking!
 Explore the code across three repositories: